Many women want a semi-open relationship with the adoptive family and their baby. For these women, semi-open adoption may be the best choice.

 Pros of semi-open adoption

-Semi-open adoption can work really well.
-Many women want semi-open adoption because it protects their privacy.
-Here are the pros of a semi-open adoption:
+This type of adoption can work really well.
+Many women choose this adoption because it protects their privacy.
+Here are the pros:

 - You don’t share all of your identifying information which protects your privacy